"Bringing the world to A-State, and taking A-State to the world"

 Additional opportunities are provided through International Student Exchange Programs (ISEP).
 ISEP’s German language destinations include Germany, Austria, and Switzerland, offering summer, semester, and academic year programs.
 Learn more about ISEP at http://www.isep.org/

 ASU’s Costa Rica Summer Program:

-In addition, ASU exchange opportunities associated with the Spanish language are available at these destinations:
+In addition, ASU exchange opportunities associated with the Spanish language are available in Mexico at Universidad Autónoma Metropolitana.

 FINANCIAL AID, GRANTS, AND SCHOLARSHIPS

 For most ASU students your current financial aid package will apply to your for-credit study abroad program.
 However, you may have some additional costs if you choose to study abroad.
 Please visit ASU’s Center for Study Abroad web site for further information on financial aid, grants and scholarships for study abroad.

 If you decide to apply to one of the programs, or have more questions about funding your study abroad experience please contact the Center for Study Abroad and the Office of Financial Aid.